nfonrose/oliverjash.me/source/_posts/2012-08-06-responsive-typography-and-systematic-breakpoints.md

         }

-        // Finally, created a media query and generate the styles of the type system.
+        // Finally, create a media query and generate the styles of the type system.
         @include breakpoint($content-width) {
           @include type-system($font-size, $line-height, $content-width, $index);
         }